JayUnitTest/Jenkins-Ansible-Docker/README.md

 # JENKINS-ANIBLE-DOCKER
-This is a CI/CD project
+This is a CI/CD project.